linkerd/linkerd2/BUILD.md

 *Note:* Collector instance has to be injected, for the proxy spans to show up.

+### Publishing images

+The example above builds and publishes the docker images into Minikube's docker registry.
+For testing your built images outside your local environment, you need to publish your images so they become accessible in those external environments.

+To signal `bin/docker-build` or any of the more specific scripts `bin/docker-build-*` what registry to use, just set the environment variable `DOCKER_REGISTRY` (which defaults to the official registry `ghcr.io/linkerd`).
+After having pushed those images through the usual means (`docker push`) you'll have to pass the `--registry` flag to `linkerd install` with a value  matching your registry.

 ### Go

 #### Go modules and dependencies